summer foot care for diabetics

 Why is foot care so important for diabetics?

 Diabetes, if not well controlled, can cause damage to the nerves and the blood vessels to the feet.
 This can lead to a loss of sensation, and reduced circulation.
 Either one or both issues can cause skin damage and slow healing.
+Therefore, it is advised to follow a comprehensive diabetic foot care routine - including inspecting feet daily, maintaining cleanliness, moisturizing, wearing proper footwear, visiting a podiatrist regularly, and managing blood sugar levels.

 Why is summer so important in particular?